maxzz/rollup-plugin-replace-regex/README.md

 This is a modified copy of @rollup/plugin-replace with the ability to match regular expression strings and process conditional comment blocks.

-Cahnges and addtions

-* new key regexValues
+## Changes and additions to RollupReplaceOptions

+The RollupReplaceOptions type is defined [here](./types/index.d.ts).

+### Regex values

+New regexValues key to specify replacement pairs where the key can be a regular expression.

-  * key may contain regex expression (except regex group definitions)
+  * *key* may contain regex expression (except regex group definitions)
     * regex keys ignore the boundaries option, but boundaries can be added as part of the regex manually
-  * value is a function that gets
+  * *value* is a string or function that gets
     * file id
     * matched expression by regex key
     * original matched regex key from regexValues

+### Conditional comments

 * comments

    Special source code comment marks are converted to:
     | source | result |
     | ---    |---     |